ais-one/cookbook/README.md

 ---

-# Building The Library (Read this if you wish to maintain own fork)
+# Building The Library (OPTIONAL: Read this if you wish to maintain own fork)

 ## Option 1 Use NPM package